BUDGET: C.E. TOE KICK SAW

 Can a toe kick saw cut tile?

-Unless equipped with a blade made for ceramic, a toe kick saw is generally only used on wood.
+Unless equipped with a blade made of ceramic, a toe kick saw is generally only used on wood.
 Instead of cutting the ceramic, scoring and then breaking the tiles up to the edge of the cabinets is often preferred.

 Conclusion